255MP/mogibot/README.md

 # Contribute

+I know the source is very poorly written (and too lazy to fix it).
 Feel free to make a pull request to make changes/improvements to it.

 # Disclaimer